 2. Fluff up panko

-I’ve used this trick in my Tonkatsu recipe with excellent result.
+I’ve used this trick in my Tonkatsu recipe with excellent results.
 By spraying panko with water, it revives the panko and creates this fluffy texture.
-Yes, it’s an additional step with an additional tool, but if you’re particular about crispiness of panko, I know you’d be happy with this extra step. 😉
+Yes, it’s an additional step with an additional tool, but if you’re particular about the crispiness of panko, I know you’d be happy with this extra step. 😉

 3. Must deep fry (shallow fry is okay!)